Glenda Mitchell: 2016–2017

 Glenda returns seven months later with Danny after Roxy calls asking for help because of her cocaine habit.
 The next day, they take Roxy home to pack her things, but Ronnie asks Roxy to give her away at her wedding and invites Glenda and Danny to attend.
 Glenda tells Ronnie that she loves her.
 After the wedding, Ronnie and Roxy both drown in the hotel swimming pool.
 Glenda is informed of this by the police and she identifies their bodies, causing her to break down in tears with Danny, Jack and his brother Max Branning (Jake Wood).
 Glenda's presence at Jack's house causes tension when she watches Jack and Ronnie's wedding DVD, upsetting Jack as the children could have also seen it.
 After Ronnie and Roxy's funerals, Glenda tells Jack that she intends to take custody of Matthew as a replacement for not being in her daughters' lives.
 Danny uses this opportunity to attempt to extort £20,000 from Jack, saying he can get Glenda to change her mind; Glenda slaps him and she tells Jack that her motive is not for financial gain.
 Convinced that she is telling the truth, he asks Glenda to move in to help him look after the children when he decides to remain in Walford, and she delightfully accepts.
 Glenda tells Jack that Amy has been wetting the bed, so Jack allows Amy to sleep in his bed.
 He later feels uncomfortable when Glenda kisses him on the cheek.
 He and Max go to the inquest and Ronnie and Roxy's deaths are ruled as a misadventure.
 However, Jack still blames Roxy.
 Later, Jack is furious when he finds out that Glenda has allowed Amy to get her ears pierced and throws Glenda out.
 He later realises that Glenda's intentions were good, and he tells her she can be a part of Amy, Matthew and Ricky's lives.
 Glenda tells Max she knows what he is up to before leaving Walford.
 Months later, Jack takes the children to visit Glenda to escape facing Charlie Cotton (Declan Bennett) who has returned to Walford.

 Reception

 In January 2011, Inside Soap branded Glenda as "Walford's cougar".
 They also assumed she would be a "mousey lady who couldn't stand up to her husband" because of the past references to her in the serial, but of her actual persona they stated: "Age hasn't mellowed Glenda!
 She's a man-eater whose standards are so low that she's bedding Phil and Ian!"
 In March 2011, Glenda was nominated for "Villain of the Year" at the 2011 British Soap Awards.
-8.6 million people watched Glenda's last episode according to overnight ratings.
+8.6 million people watched Glenda's 2011 departure episode according to overnight ratings.